Nursing Burnout: What Is It And What To Do About It

 “Nurses often use the words ‘burnout’ and ‘depression’ interchangeably, but they’re two distinct conditions,” explains Karen Anderson, Clinical Nurse Specialist for Patient and Family Centered Care at the Hospital of The University of Pennsylvania.

 Burnout is a state of emotional, physical, and mental exhaustion that stems from our work.
 Burnout can lead to depression, which affects all areas of our lives resulting in changes in sleep patterns, appetite, mood, and at its most severe, hopelessness and thoughts of suicide.
 Burnout centers on our work as a nurse.
 Studies that monitor nurse turnover show that as a nurse’s workload increases, so does burnout and job dissatisfaction.
-According to the RN Work Project, 18 percent of nurses leave the profession within one year and 60 percent leave within eight years.
+According to the RN Work Project (Editor's note: the RN Work Project is now archived), 18 percent of nurses leave the profession within one year and 60 percent leave within eight years.